leahchandy/leahchandy.github.io/projects.md

 - information for both training and test sets:
   * imputation of missing values
   * data visualization of the predictors in the research statement
-  * logistic regression of all the predictors (including a confusion matrix, ROC curve, and AUC)
+  * logistic regression of all the predictors (including a confusion matrix, ROC curve, and AUC for the test set)
-  * logistic regression of the most influential predictors in the all-predictor regression (including a confusion matrix, ROC curve, and AUC)
+  * logistic regression of the most influential predictors in the all-predictor regression (including a confusion matrix, ROC curve, and AUC for the test set)
-  * logistic regression of the predictors in the research statement (including a confusion matrix, ROC curve, and AUC)
+  * logistic regression of the predictors in the research statement (including a confusion matrix, ROC curve, and AUC for the test set)

 next steps:
 - figuring out how to prevent overfitting